yibo-geomatique/dashboard/Studies/StrasbourgStudy.md

 ## Stakes, questions from stakeholders

+( Practitioners from Eurometropole )

 * To identify words and maps that can support the identification of "densification potential", discussions on densification.
 * To integrate in the analysis the different benefits brought by vacant plots to biodiversity.
 * To get inspiration from other cities, for example their strategies to develop elevation

 ## Maps/Data considered to bring evidences to answer the questions

-Different data could connect these questions to evidences :
-- Evolution of buildings entities and housing units systematically produced on the past decade, based on topographic building data from BDTopo in 2011 and 2021 + housing data, on the Functional Urban Area (see Concepts) of Strasbourg
+* Evolution of buildings entities and housing units systematically produced on the past decade, based on topographic building data from BDTopo in 2011 and 2021 + housing data, on the Functional Urban Area (see Concepts) of Strasbourg

-- data from Strasbourg open data portal
-- fichiers fonciers
+* ( Brendan master project ) based on the building evolutions identify infill development and prepare maps to organise stakeholders interviews around them

+* Map vacant plots and caracterise them wrt biodiversity

+* Identify elevation in other cities and display them in their context

 ## Map production process